-"Power is no longer substantially identified with a particular individual who possesses it or exercises it by right of birth.
-It becomes machinery that no one controls."
-30
+'Power is no longer substantially identified with a particular individual who possesses it or exercises it by right of birth.
+It becomes machinery that no one controls '30

 In order to understand the forces at play between images and human rights, we first have to consider the question of whether or not we can imagine and accept a limit to the 'human' or the 'who' of human rights.
 That is, we must consider the question of whether the 'human' which pre-fixes the 'rights' is inclusive or exclusive in its character.
 Does this 'human' act as a border, limit or frame, or does it gesture, linguistically and symbolically, towards an undelineated plane of potential rights and, crucially, rights-holders?
-This question arises when we consider the relationship between images and human rights as it is precisely in images, rather than international agreements, legal texts or academic scholarship, that human rights most frequently transcend the particular and enter into the 'political imagination', described by Ariella Azoulay as "a form of imagination that transcends the single individual alone and exists between individuals and is shared by them."
+This question arises when we consider the relationship between images and human rights as it is precisely in images, rather than international agreements, legal texts or academic scholarship, that human rights most frequently transcend the particular and enter into the 'political imagination', described by Ariella Azoulay as 'a form of imagination that transcends the single individual alone and exists between individuals and is shared by them'.31 environment and 'narrate the past and the present'32 in response to it.
+Images feed into a process of cerebral categorisation whereby 'folders' are created in our memory from information gathered in the past.
+These are then used as referential sources that serve to decode visual information that confronts us in the present and allows us to respond to it.33 The images we see on a regular basis 'prime us to navigate whole classes of images in prescribed ways'.34 These categories may not be definitive.
+The possibility to alter, overrule and dump categories and cases of categorisation may always be available.
+35 However, they do act as baselines or standards; as the default to be challenged or acquiesced to.
+They are defined by their borders and, crucially, the rigidity with which they are fixed.

 Images are objects of a subject's visual perception that really exist in the world.
+To move into the field of science for a moment, they play a crucial role in our physiological struggle to make sense of our

-30 Foucault, M. 'The Eye of Power' in Farquharson, A (ed.)
-The Impossible Prison.
-A Foucault Reader.
-Nottingham: Nottingham Contemporary, 2008, p.
-14.

-31 Azoulay, A. Civil Imagination: A Political Ontology of Photography.
-London, New York: Verso, 2015, p.
-5.
+Michel Foucault, 'The Eye of Power' in Alex Farquharson (ed), The Impossible Prison.
+A Foucault Reader (Nottingham Contemporary 2008) 14.
+Ariella Azoulay, Civil Imagination: A Political Ontology of Photography (Verso 2015) 5.